anureddy11/Bill-Buddy--Planning/project_planning_docs/Backend Routes/expenses_backend_routes.md

   * URL: /api/expenses
   * Body: none

-Successful Response when the user is loggen in.
+Successful Response when the user is logged in.

 * Status Code: 200
 * Headers: